 The Bank monitors the non-performing loans (NPL) ratio but due to the adoption of IFRS 9 it has been necessary to change the definition.
 The non-performing ratio that the Bank uses, depicted in Exhibit 4.20, is based on the gross carrying amount of loans to customers that are in default (i.e. stage 3), see Section 4.2.1 for further details on the Bank's definition of default.
-For comparison the NPL definition that the Bank used before the adoption of IFRS 9 is shown in Exhibit 4.21.
 When doing comparisons on NPL ratios between different banks it must be borne in mind that an industry standard has not yet emerged on how to define the NPL.
 The NPL ratio will usually not be comparable between banks unless they use the exact same definition.
-The exposure amounts used to calculate the NPL ratio can be seen in Note 52 to the Consolidated Financial Statements.
-The Bank's NPL ratio was 2.0% at year-end 2018.
-Due to the change in definition, the NPL ratio reported at year-end 2017 is not comparable.
-Exhibit 4.17.
-Loans companies by risk groups and stage at year-end 2018 (net carrying amount, ISK bn).
-Consolidated.
+The exposure amounts used to calculate the NPL ratio can be seen in Note 49 to the Consolidated Financial Statements.
+The Bank's NPL ratio was 3.0% at year-end 2019 compared with 2.0% at

-Exhibit 4.16.
-Loans individuals by risk groups and stage at year-end 2018 (net carrying amount, ISK bn).
+Exhibit 4.18.
+Migration of risk classes in 2019 (net carrying amount, ISK bn).
 Consolidated.